Quick Answer

 The Stage 3 platforms

 The UK market has several strong job management platforms that suit different trades and business sizes.
-Here are three that are particularly well-suited to UK tradespeople:
+Here are three that are built for UK tradespeople:

 ServiceM8